Béatrice Piron

-Béatrice Piron (born 30 August 1965) is a French politician of La République En Marche!
-(LREM) who has been serving as a member of the National Assembly since 18 June 2017, representing the department of Yvelines.
+Béatrice Piron (born 30 August 1965) is a French politician of Renaissance (RE) who has been serving as a member of the National Assembly since 18 June 2017, representing the department of Yvelines.

 Political career

 In parliament, Piron serves on the Committee on Cultural Affairs and Education.
 In addition to her committee assignments, she is part of the French-Japanese Parliamentary Friendship Group, the French-Singaporean Parliamentary Friendship Group, the French-Bahraini Parliamentary Friendship Group, and the French-Qatari Parliamentary Friendship Group.

-Since 2020, Piron has been serving – alongside Stella Dupont – as one of two treasurers of the LREM parliamentary group under chairman Christophe Castaner.
+From 2020 to 2022, Piron served – alongside Stella Dupont – as one of two treasurers of the LREM parliamentary group under chairman Christophe Castaner.